 Handling properly the pharmaceutical industry constitutes the litmus test for the reform process we are advocating.
-Simple abolition, or even a progressive scaling down of patents term, would not work in this sector for the obvious reasons outlined earlier.
+Simple abolition, or even a progressive scaling down of patent term, would not work in this sector for the reasons outlined earlier.
 Reforming the system of intellectual property in the pharmaceutical industry is a daunting task that involves multiple dimensions of government intervention and regulation of the medical sector.
-While we are perfectly aware that knowledgeable readers and practitioners of the pharmaceutical and medical industry will probably find the statements that follow utterly simplistic, when not arrogantly preposterous, we try nevertheless.
-That this is just a two-page subsection in a book is, we understand, a paltry excuse, but a true one nevertheless.
+While we are perfectly aware that knowledgeable readers and practitioners of the pharmaceutical and medical industry will probably find the statements that follow utterly simplistic, when not arrogantly preposterous, we will try nevertheless.
 In sequential order, here is our list of desiderata.

-- Free the pharmaceutical industry of the stage II and III clinical trials' costs, which are the really heavy ones.
+- Free the pharmaceutical industry of the stage II and III clinical trials' costs, which are the cost-intensive ones.
 Have them financed by the NIH, on a competitive basis: pharmaceutical companies that have completed stage I trials, submit applications to the NIH for having stages II and III financed.
 In parallel, medical clinics and university hospitals submit competitive bids to the NIH to have the approved trials assigned to them.
 Match the winning drugs to the best bids, and use public choice common sense to minimize the most obvious risks of capture.
 Clinical trial results become public goods and are available, possibly for a fee covering administrative and maintenance costs, to all that request them.
-This does not prevent drug companies from deciding that, for whatever reason, they carry out their clinical trials privately and pay for them; that is their choice.
-Nevertheless, by far the largest component of the private fixed cost associated with the development of new drugs. - Begin reducing the term of pharmaceutical patents proportionally.
-Should we take pharmaceuticals' claims at their face value, our reform eliminates between 70% and

-80% of the private fixed cost.
-Hence, patent's length should be lowered to 4 years, instead of the current 20, without extension.
+This would not prevent drug companies from deciding that, for whatever reason, they carry out their clinical trials privately and pay for them; that is their choice.
+Nevertheless, allowing the public financing of stages II and III of clinical trials - by far the largest component of the private fixed cost associated with the development of new drugs - would remove the biggest (nay, the only) rationale for allowing drugs' patents longer than a handful of years. - Begin reducing the term of pharmaceutical patents proportionally.
+Should we take pharmaceuticals' claims at their face value, our reform eliminates between 70% and 80% of the private fixed cost.
+Hence, patent length should be lowered to 4 years, instead of the current 20, without extension.
 Recall that, again according to the industry, effective patent terms are currently around 12 years from the first day the drug is commercialized, hence we are proposing to cut them down by 2/3, which is less than the proportional cost reduction.
 To compensate for the fact that NIH-related inefficiencies may slow down the clinical trial process, start patent terms from the first day in which commercialization of the drug is authorized.
-A ten years transition period would allow enough time to prepare for the new regulatory environment.
+A ten year transition period would allow enough time to prepare for the new regulatory environment. - Sizably reduce the number of drugs that cannot be sold without medical prescription.
+For many drugs this is less a protection of otherwise well informed consumers than a way of enforcing monopolistic control over doctors' prescription patterns, and to artificially increase distribution costs, with rents accruing partly to pharmaceutical companies and partly to the inefficient local monopolies called pharmacies.

-- Sizably reduce the number of drugs that cannot be sold without medical prescription.
-For many drugs this is less a protection of otherwise well informed consumers than a way of enforcing monopolistic control over doctors' prescription patterns, and to artificially increase distribution costs, with rents accruing partly to pharmaceutical companies and partly to the inefficient local monopolies called pharmacies. - Allow for simultaneous or independent discovery, along the lines of Gallini and Scotchmer.
-Further, because patent running from terms should be the start commercialization, but applications should be filled (but not disclosed) earlier, mandatory licensing of "idle" or unused active chemical component and drugs should be introduced.
-In other words, prevent the following monopolistic tactic: file a patent application for entire families of compounds, and then develop them sequentially over a long period of time, postponing clinical trials and production of some compounds until patents on earlier members of the same family have been fully exploited.
+Allow for simultaneous or independent discovery, along the • lines of Gallini and Scotchmer.29 Further, because patent be running from the start should of terms commercialization, applications should be filed (but not disclosed) earlier, and mandatory licensing of "idle" or unused active chemical component and drugs should be introduced.
+In other words, make certain the following monopolistic tactic becomes unfeasible: file a patent application for entire families of compounds, and then develop them sequentially over a long period of time, postponing clinical trials and production of some compounds until patents on earlier members of the same family have been fully exploited.